What is a night nanny — and do you need one?

 You might not realize it initially, but losing sleep can put a strain on your relationship.
 Lack of sleep can make you feel grumpy and cause you to snap at your partner for no reason.
 A nighttime baby nurse can help relieve some of that friction by lending a helping hand and allowing you both to get a little more sleep.

-A lot of nannies you'll encounter on your child care search have tons of experience with little ones.
-They can help give you pointers in all aspects of parenting, including putting your little one on a better schedule to help with nighttime wake-ups.
-In other words, most night nurses are more than happy passing on their know-how (even if it eventually puts them out of a job in the process!).
+Good, professional nannies come with tons of experience with little ones.
+They can help give you pointers in all aspects of parenting, including putting your little one on a better schedule to helping with nighttime feedings and diaper changes.
+In other words, most night nannies are more than happy passing on their know-how (even if it eventually puts them out of a job in the process).

 Most families have one or more parents who work long hours during the day.
 If parenting your child at night is negatively affecting your performance on the job, it's probably less expensive to hire a night nanny and take some of the pressure off, rather than lose your employment.

 A night nurse, unlike a live-in nanny who requires her own bedroom, will often set up camp right in the baby's nursery.
 This arrangement lets her snooze as the baby sleeps and get up easily when the little one wakes, all without disturbing your slumber.
 But don't worry about your night nurse not catching enough sleep.
-She can take some time off during the day to recover, while you spend time caring for and bonding with your baby.
+She can take some time off during the day to recover.